top of page

 Academic success often demands more than knowing; some classes require procedural skills.
 They require practice.
 But not just any practice: the right kind, guided by cognitive science.

-Practice is practice; can "the right kind" really make that big of a difference?
+Practice is practice; can "the right kind" really make a meaningful difference?
 Here are the results observed in one study.

-That's a 3x increase in physics exam performance by solving problems in a different order.
-This demonstrates just one under-appreciated principle of cognitive science called "interleaved practice".
+That's a 3x increase in exam performance by solving problems in a different order.
+This demonstrates just one under-appreciated principle of cognitive science called interleaved practice.

 Blocked practice means studying one topic at a time.
 Chapter 1 problems first, then chapter 2, then chapter 3.